psssai/internship/README.md

+This is task2 of Brainwave matrix internship
-this is task2 :Create an e-commerce website
+*Create an e-commerce website